 - In The Rocky Horror Picture Show, Brad and Janet are listening to the radio transmission of Nixon's resignation speech right before their car breaks down not too far from Frank's castle.

-- He appears in X-Men: Days of Future Past, mostly set in 1973.
+- He appears in X-Men: Days of Future Past, mostly set in 1973, protrayed by Mark Camacho.
 Oddly enough, this film offers one of Nixon's more sympathetic portrayals: He reluctantly authorizes the Sentinel program, but eventually changes his mind after his life is saved by a mutant.
-Nixon is portrayed by Mark Camacho.

 - The 1999 movie Dick had a humorous, almost Forrest Gump-like (see above) take on Nixon's administration.
 Kirsten Dunst and Michelle Williams played two ditzy hippie girls who ended up influencing governmental policy and becoming Deep Throat (named after one of the girls' brother's favorite movie).
 Nixon is played by Dan Hedeya.